leo91000/graphile_worker_rs/README.md

 - Executes tasks written in Rust (these can call out to any other language or networked service)
 - Written natively in Rust
-- If you're running really lean, you can run Archimedes in the same Rust process as your server to keep costs and devops complexity down.
+- If you're running really lean, you can run Graphile Worker in the same Rust process as your server to keep costs and devops complexity down.

 ## Status